 Ordinary Grace, his stand-alone novel published in 2013, received the Edgar Award, given by the Mystery Writers of America in recognition for the best novel published in that year.
-Desolation Mountain, number seventeen in his Cork O’Connor series, was released in August 2018.
+The companion novel, This Tender Land, is scheduled for publication in September 2019.

 Birth and Afterbirth

 I was born November 16, 1950 in Torrington, Wyoming, the third of four children whose parents convinced them that they had gypsy blood flowing through their veins.
 Before I graduated from high school, I’d lived in eleven different houses, in eight different cities, in six different states.
 By the time I was old enough to know what’s what, I realized that we simply moved every time the rent was due.
 Some of my best years were spent in Hood River, Oregon, so when people ask where I’m from, I usually lay that “honor” on Oregon.